In this blog, we will discuss the best places to sell computers, used or new.

-Any outside entity can submit a quote request that includes a full inventory of the devices they are looking to sell– and then receive a compiled quote that is typically close to 80 percent of wholesale pricing for new hardware.
+Any outside entity can submit a quote request that includes a full inventory of the devices they are looking to sell.
+The company will then receive a compiled quote that is typically close to 80 percent of wholesale pricing for new hardware.

 exIT Technologies can provide value estimates for individual components such as CPUs, hard drives, and RAM.
-This way, a company can still sell the valuable parts while recycling the rest.
+This way, a company can still sell valuable parts while recycling the rest.

-In fact, some will send representatives out to individual companies to help with packing and shipping via freight methods– which is a major time-saver.
+In fact, some will send representatives out to individual companies to help with packing and shipping via freight methods.
+This is a major time-saver.

 A Quick Summary

 All IT resources should be seen as a corporate asset, even when they are planned to be replaced with something bigger, faster, and newer.

-Therefore trusting a specialized technology liquidator is often the preferred solution, as they have the expertise to offer good value while handling the full sale process from end to end.
+Therefore trusting a specialized technology liquidator is often the preferred solution.
+Most have the expertise to offer good value while handling the full sale process from end-to-end.

-This is especially important for cloud hosts and companies who manage data centers, as their equipment may have different sets of private information on them.
+This is especially important for cloud hosts and companies who manage data centers.
+Largely because their equipment may have different sets of private information on them.